 Seymour was a dominant force on the defensive line, and he regularly disrupted opposing offenses.
 He was also a good teammate and helped build the culture of winning in New England today.
 After spending nine seasons with the Patriots, Seymour was traded to the Oakland Raiders in 2009.
-He spent four seasons with the Raiders before retiring in 2013.

-Seymour finishes his career with 57.5 sacks and seven Pro Bowl appearances.
+Seymour finished his career with 57.5 sacks and seven Pro Bowl appearances.
 He is without question one of the greatest players in Patriots history, and he deserves to be remembered for his contributions to the team’s dynasty.

 7. Wes Welker

 Welker had an uncanny ability to get open and make catches in traffic.
 He was also a dangerous punt returner, which added an extra dimension to the Patriot’s offense.
 During his time with the Patriots, Welker caught 672 passes for 7,459 yards and 37 touchdowns.
 He also returned 238 punts for 2,078 yards and another three touchdowns.

 His accomplishments speak for themselves, and there’s no doubt that he will go down as one of the greatest slot receivers of all time.
 He changed the game.

 Mike Haynes was drafted by the New England Patriots in 1976, played nine seasons with the team, and was inducted into the Patriots Hall of Fame in 1999.
 He was a ballhawk racking up 22 interceptions in his first four years as a professional while taking home defensive rookie of the year in 1976.